Elsapro/wikijs/employment/resume-writing-guidelines.md

 # Resume Writing Strategies & Guidelines
 ## Overview
-* You reume isn't your "job history" but the part of your job hisotry that is selling you into the role you're targeting.
+* Your resume isn't your "job history" but the part of your job hisotry that is selling you into the role you're targeting.
-* Resume reviewers spend less than 10-seconds reciewing a document.
-A trong personal branding statement helps you quickly get to your messaging.
+* Resume reviewers spend less than 10-seconds reviewing a document.
+A strong personal branding statement helps you quickly get to your messaging.

 ## Voice & Tense
 You are the writer of the resume.
 That means the resume is written in 1st person, never in 3rd person.